Getting legal help

 If you are experiencing violence or the effects of violence, crisis, and abuse, you can call the Assaulted Women's Helpline, 24-hours a day, seven days a week for immediate help:

 TTY (Telephone device for the hearing impaired): 1‑866‑863‑7868

 TTY (Telephone device for the hearing impaired): 416‑364‑8762

-Legal Aid Ontario services extend to all victims of domestic violence, regardless of immigration status in Canada.
+Legal Aid Ontario has special family law services to help people experiencing domestic violence, regardless of immigration status in Canada.
 Free telephone interpretation services for non-English or non-French speaking applicants are also available.

 Please note that these are external links and Legal Aid Ontario is not responsible for their content.

 Your legal rights information on abuse and family violence issues